-- (5) No member of the Party (including a member of the Caucus and a candidate for election to the House of Commons) may represent in any way that a policy or platform is a Party policy or part of the Party platform unless the policy or platform has been approved by: - (a) a majority of the group consisting of the National President, both National Vice-Presidents and the National Policy Chair (the "Policy Approval Subcommittee"); or - (b) the Leader after consultation with the Policy Approval Subcommittee. - (6) The Political Policy Strategy Committee is established as a subcommittee of the National Policy and Platform Committee.
+- (3) Whoever of the National Policy Chair and the National Policy Vice-Chair is a member of the House of Commons is responsible to coordinate the drafting of the Party platform. - (4) The Leader is responsible to designate one of the members of the National Policy and Platform Committee who is a member of the Caucus (and who, if the Leader is also Prime Minister of Canada, is a member of the Cabinet) as the "Caucus Accountability Officer" to report to the Council of Presidents and each biennial convention of the Party on the implementation of the Party policies by the Caucus.
+If the Leader does not make the designation required by this Subsection or if the Caucus Accountability Officer does not make the reports required by this Subsection, then the Leader must report that fact to the next biennial convention of the Party. - (5) No member of the Party (including a member of the Caucus and a candidate for election to the House of Commons) may represent in any way that a policy or platform is a Party policy or part of the Party platform unless the policy or platform has been approved by: - (a) a majority of the group consisting of the National President, both National Vice-Presidents, the National Policy Chair and the National Policy Vice-Chair (the "Policy Approval Subcommittee"); or - (b) the Leader after consultation with the Policy Approval Subcommittee. - (6) The Political Policy Strategy Committee is established as a subcommittee of the National Policy and Platform Committee.
 The Political Policy Strategy Committee consists of: - (a) the National Policy Chair; - (b) the National Policy Vice-Chair; - (c) the Caucus Accountability Officer; - (d) four other members of the National Policy and Platform Committee elected by the National Policy and Platform Committee.